canankarakoc/canankarakoc/content/post/impermanence/index.md

 categories:

 ---

-If you are reading this blog for the first time, do not forget to read the beginning: "Awareness".

 I was going to write about change and how to navigate through changes sometime later, but  this was the topic on Sunday morning meditation, so I wanted to go ahead and write about it now.